Coolie (2025 film): Theatrical

 Coolie was released theatrically on 14 August 2025, a day before India's Independence Day, and clashed with the Hindi film War 2.
 Apart from the original Tamil language, the film was also released with dubbed versions in the Telugu, Hindi and Kannada languages.
 The Hindi version of Coolie was initially titled Majadoor; journalists believed it was to avoid confusion with the 1983 Hindi film Coolie, and other identically titled films.
 However, the title received criticism from fans and netizens, leading to the Hindi version being retitled Coolie: The Powerhouse.

-The film's posters initially indicated that the film would an IMAX release, despite the producers not having signed a deal with the IMAX Corporation.
+The film's posters initially indicated that the film would have an IMAX release, despite the producers not having signed a deal with the IMAX Corporation.
 This plan was later cancelled due to the simultaneous release and advance booking of IMAX screens for War 2; that film's producers, Yash Raj Films, had already signed an exclusive deal with the IMAX Corporation.
 Coolie was also scheduled to be released in D-Box and 4DX formats, but these plans too were cancelled due to exclusive agreements with War 2.